Delta-Academy/othello/README.md

 If both players win 1, draw 1 and lose 1, then the difference in the number of pieces between the win and the loss decides the matchup (since the draw has an equal number of pieces).

-The competition & discussion will be in [Gather Town](https://app.gather.town/app/nJwquzJjD4TLKcTy/Delta%20Academy) at **4pm GMT on Sunday** (60 mins after submission deadline)!
+The competition & discussion will be in [Gather Town](https://app.gather.town/app/nJwquzJjD4TLKcTy/Delta%20Academy) at **5pm UTC on Sunday** (60 mins after submission deadline)!

 ![Example knockout tournament tree](./images/tournament_tree.png)